 A healthy amount of cynicism will ensure an easier wade through this weary dark comedy.

 After all, his chink in the armour runs deep.
 The corruption-prone ex-con takes no time to dismantle his second chance.
 Blackmailed by Lt.
-Pleasant (Gary Cole), he is forced into protecting dirty cops by killing a cancer-stricken mob boss Manny Vassey (Shawn Lawrence).
-Caving to the pressure of his past, he invites fatal danger back on his trail.
+Pleasant (Gary Cole), he is forced into protecting dirty cops by murdering a cancer-stricken mob boss Manny Vassey (Shawn Lawrence).
+Caving to the pressure of his past, he soon invites fatal danger back on his trail.

 In his depressing downward spiral, it is the arcs of side characters that engage the most.
-His love interest Charlotte Boyd (Molly Parker) lets in a rare beacon of hope that cynicism rejects.
+His love interest Charlotte Boyd (Molly Parker) lets in a rare beacon of hope that his cynicism rejects.
 D.A.
 Phil Coakley (Michael Kinney) meanwhile tells his story through his scars that Denton seems responsible for, teasing revenge in the making.

 True crazy lies in the psychopathic Junior (Pat Healy), the mob boss’ son who threatens Denton with the prospects of his “playroom”.
 As what little optimism is snuffed, heartbreak comes through the conflicted emotions of his parents (Robert Forster and Jacki Weaver), caught between a rock and a hard place.